-Work-western boots usually have slightly lower or roper-style heels that are easier on the feet when walking than riding heels.
-The soles of work-western boots are often treaded and have at least some rubber surface for traction, and may have a cushioning midsole for shock absorption.
-This Western boot style often costs less than other cowboy boots because the leather used is usually cowhide or another less-exotic material, and less artistry goes into crafting boots designed more for function.
+Western work boots usually have slightly lower or roper-style heels that are easier on the feet when walking than riding heels.
+The soles of western work boots are often treaded and have at least some rubber surface for traction, and may have a cushioning midsole for shock absorption.
+This boot style often costs less than other cowboy boots because the leather used is usually cowhide or another less-exotic material, and less artistry goes into crafting boots designed more for function.

 Western Fashion Boots

 Western fashion boots come in a wide range of styles and follow virtually no rules.
 They may be of any height, heel height and design.
 This is the one western boot style where you will sometimes find synthetic materials used for the shaft, rather than genuine leathers.
 Also, the most exotic leathers are used for these boots.
 Many western fashion boots have the taller, knee-high shaft that is commonly seen on performers on stage.
 Fashion boots may also have an extremely pointed toe and a highly decorated, colorful shaft.
 Western fashion boots that have the bright colors and retro flair of early Hollywood and Roy Rogers are usually referred to as vintage western boots.
 We would not recommend using this style of boot for practical purposes like horseback riding or working, but instead for going out on the town.